BGP Enabled ServiceS (bess) Internet Drafts

 Working Group: BGP Enabled ServiceS (bess)

-Ethernet Virtual Private Network (EVPN) is commonly used along with Network Virtualization Overlay (NVO) tunnels, as well as MPLS and Segment Routing tunnels.
-The EVPN multi-homing procedures may be different depending on the tunnel type used in the EVPN Broadcast Domain.
-In particular, there are two multi-homing Split Horizon procedures to avoid looped frames on the multi-homed CE: ESI Label based and Local Bias.
-ESI Label based Split Horizon is used for MPLSoX tunnels, E.g., MPLSoUDP, whereas Local Bias is used for other tunnels, E.g., VXLAN tunnels.
-The existing specifications do not allow the operator to decide which Split Horizon procedure to use for tunnel encapsulations that could support both.
-Examples of tunnels that may support both procedures are MPLSoGRE, MPLSoUDP, GENEVE or SRv6.
-This document updates the EVPN Multihoming procedures in RFC8365 and RFC7432 so that an operator can decide the Split Horizon procedure for a given tunnel depending on their own requirements.
+Ethernet Virtual Private Network (EVPN) is commonly used with Network Virtualization Overlay (NVO) tunnels, as well as MPLS and Segment Routing tunnels.
+The multi-homing procedures in EVPN may vary based on the type of tunnel used within the EVPN Broadcast Domain.
+Specifically, there are two multi-homing Split Horizon procedures designed to prevent looped frames on multi-homed Customer Edge (CE) devices: the ESI Label-based procedure and the Local Bias procedure.
+The ESI Label-based Split Horizon is applied to MPLS-based tunnels, such as MPLSoUDP, while the Local Bias procedure is used for other tunnels, such as VXLAN.
+Current specifications do not allow operators to choose which Split Horizon procedure to use for tunnel encapsulations that support both methods.
+Examples of tunnels that may support both procedures include MPLSoGRE, MPLSoUDP, GENEVE, and SRv6.
+This document updates the EVPN multi-homing procedures described in RFC 8365 and RFC 7432, enabling operators to select the Split Horizon procedure that meets their specific requirements.

 Multicast and Ethernet VPN with Segment Routing P2MP and Ingress Replication

-Authors: Rishabh Parekh, Clarence Filsfils, Arvind Venkateswaran, Hooman Bidgoli, Dan Voyer, Zhaohui Zhang
+Authors: Rishabh Parekh, Clarence Filsfils, Mankamana Mishra, Hooman Bidgoli, Dan Voyer, Zhaohui Zhang

 Working Group: BGP Enabled ServiceS (bess)